Eudaimonia Partners LLC Sells 5,166 Shares of Sysco Co. (NYSE:SYY)

-Eudaimonia Partners LLC trimmed its holdings in Sysco Co.
-(NYSE:SYY) by 20.6% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+Eudaimonia Partners LLC reduced its position in shares of Sysco Co.
+(NYSE:SYY) by 20.6% in the second quarter, according to the company in its most recent filing with the SEC.
 The institutional investor owned 19,893 shares of the company’s stock after selling 5,166 shares during the quarter.
-Eudaimonia Partners LLC’s holdings in Sysco were worth $1,547,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Eudaimonia Partners LLC’s holdings in Sysco were worth $1,547,000 at the end of the most recent quarter.

 A number of other large investors have also recently added to or reduced their stakes in the business.
-Teacher Retirement System of Texas increased its stake in Sysco by 8.1% during the 1st quarter.
-Teacher Retirement System of Texas now owns 101,543 shares of the company’s stock valued at $7,995,000 after purchasing an additional 7,625 shares in the last quarter.
-Mercer Global Advisors Inc. ADV increased its stake in Sysco by 4.7% during the 1st quarter.
-Mercer Global Advisors Inc. ADV now owns 21,906 shares of the company’s stock valued at $1,725,000 after purchasing an additional 981 shares in the last quarter.
-Norinchukin Bank The increased its stake in Sysco by 1.7% during the 1st quarter.
-Norinchukin Bank The now owns 42,400 shares of the company’s stock valued at $3,339,000 after purchasing an additional 712 shares in the last quarter.
-Panagora Asset Management Inc. grew its stake in shares of Sysco by 2,149.9% in the first quarter.
-Panagora Asset Management Inc. now owns 435,729 shares of the company’s stock worth $34,309,000 after acquiring an additional 416,362 shares during the period.
-Finally, Ropes Wealth Advisors LLC grew its stake in shares of Sysco by 3.4% in the first quarter.
-Ropes Wealth Advisors LLC now owns 11,142 shares of the company’s stock worth $936,000 after acquiring an additional 370 shares during the period.
+Bridgewater Associates LP increased its stake in Sysco by 51.6% during the 2nd quarter.
+Bridgewater Associates LP now owns 881,371 shares of the company’s stock valued at $68,527,000 after purchasing an additional 300,030 shares in the last quarter.
+Middleton & Co Inc MA grew its stake in shares of Sysco by 12.8% in the second quarter.
+Middleton & Co Inc MA now owns 12,453 shares of the company’s stock worth $968,000 after acquiring an additional 1,415 shares during the period.
+Blueshift Asset Management LLC grew its stake in shares of Sysco by 143.1% in the second quarter.
+Blueshift Asset Management LLC now owns 84,517 shares of the company’s stock worth $6,571,000 after acquiring an additional 49,752 shares during the period.
+Accretive Wealth Partners LLC grew its stake in shares of Sysco by 5.8% in the second quarter.
+Accretive Wealth Partners LLC now owns 20,117 shares of the company’s stock worth $1,564,000 after acquiring an additional 1,095 shares during the period.
+Finally, Qube Research & Technologies Ltd grew its stake in shares of Sysco by 74.1% in the second quarter.
+Qube Research & Technologies Ltd now owns 84,385 shares of the company’s stock worth $6,561,000 after acquiring an additional 35,906 shares during the period.
 Institutional investors and hedge funds own 79.81% of the company’s stock.

 In other Sysco news, EVP Greg D. Bertrand sold 7,230 shares of Sysco stock in a transaction that occurred on Friday, August 27th.
 The shares were sold at an average price of $80.00, for a total transaction of $578,400.00.
 Following the transaction, the executive vice president now owns 32,238 shares of the company’s stock, valued at $2,579,040.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
 Also, CAO Anita A. Zielinski sold 34,737 shares of Sysco stock in a transaction that occurred on Monday, September 27th.
 The shares were sold at an average price of $81.83, for a total transaction of $2,842,528.71.
 The disclosure for this sale can be found here.
 Insiders have sold 81,991 shares of company stock worth $6,632,396 in the last ninety days.
 Insiders own 5.17% of the company’s stock.